Marketing Website

 Default Keywords

-By default, each webpage on the FlowFuse website includes a set of predefined keywords: Node-RED, Application Developement, IoT, IIoT, Low-Code, Open-Source, open source.
+By default, each webpage on the FlowFuse website includes a set of predefined keywords: Node-RED, Application Development, IoT, IIoT, Low-Code, Open-Source, open source.
 These default keywords are relevant to the overall theme of the website and help categorize the content.

 Priority of Keywords